mj-webflow/translation-project/TRANSLATION_WORKFLOW.md

 ## Overview

-This Next.js application provides an automated translation workflow for Webflow pages, allowing you to translate page content from English to multiple languages (French, Spanish, and Arabic) with a single click.
+This Next.js application provides a localization workflow for Webflow pages, allowing you to copy page content from the primary locale to multiple secondary locales (e.g., French, Spanish, Arabic) with a single click using the Webflow Localization APIs.

 ## How It Works